JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

 ```

 > ![Rogue Application Metadata](evidence/05-rogue-app-metadata.png)
-> *Highlighted: the `notes` property on the second registration, redacted.
-Its presence places this application inside the incident timeline.*
+> *Highlighted: the `notes` property on the second registration.
+Redacted: the value of the `notes` property.*

-The second registration also carried incident-related metadata.
-That is suggestive, not conclusive.
-A relationship to the legacy application would be.
+The second registration also carried a populated `notes` property, matching the pattern on the first.
+Two objects sharing an unusual populated field is suggestive, not conclusive.
+A configuration relationship between them would be.

 ### Querying application owners